 Another natural resource found in abundance in Canada is uranium.
 With the 4th largest uranium reserves in the world, Canada is the 2nd largest producer of uranium resources and is responsible for about 1/5th of total world production up until 2014.

 Saskatchewan in particular is home to the vast majority of uranium mines in Canada.
 The McArthur River and Cigar Lake mines in the northern part of the province are two of the world's largest uranium mines relative to production.
 These mines have some of the highest quality in the world, with concentrations anywhere from 10 to 100 times more than the global average.

 Canada isn't just a top producer of uranium, but it is also a top performer when it comes to environmental regulation.
 All of Saskatchewan's mines have international ISO 14001 environmental certification.

 - 2nd largest producer of uranium in the world

 - 4th largest uranium reserves in the world

-- Canada produced about 20% of total world uranium production up until 2014
+- Canada produced about 20 per cent of total world uranium production up until 2014

 - Home to the highest grade and largest uranium mines you'll find across the globe